matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 Cannot be shared across containers.
 Since it's anonymous, it can't be re-used (even on same image).

 89) Environment Variables with Docker Compose?
-Answer: 'variableName = value': Sets a variable in the container ar run-time.
+Answer: 'variableName = value': Sets a variable in the container at run-time.
-'variableName': Sets a variable in the container ar run-time.
+'variableName': Sets a variable in the container at run-time.
 Values is taken from your computer.

 90) Docker Two Types of External Data Storages?
 Answer: